 Written by Cilla Liddington

-Battle of Sherston re-enactment 2016
+Battle of Sherston reenactment 2016

-High Street c1890
+Sherston High Street 1900

-Church of the Holy Cross c1890
+Church of the Holy Cross Sherston 1900

-Previous Editions also available as PDF downloads - below
+Previous Editions also available as PDF downloads below

 Since October 2008 news from the Parish Council, local groups and organisations has be found in the monthly Parish Council newsletter of which every household and business receives a copy.